nellieangelova/DNGAW/README.md

 1. A server that has Singularity installed
 2. The image of the pipeline you wish to use for your analysis
 3. The corresponding configuration file along with the image, that lets you define different parameters for the analysis
-4. A script that submits the image as a job into the nodes of your claster
+4. A script that submits the image as a job into the nodes of your cluster

 ## **Breaking down the steps that lead to the analysis**